peterzieba/5Vpld/PROGRAMMING.md

 * Finally, in more recent history, devices integrated on-die charge pumps and began supporting standardized methods of programming (JTAG, I2C, SPI, etc.).
 This is the point at which many "EPROM/Device Programmers" fell out of relevance.

 ## PLD Devices (ATF16V8, ATF22V10, ATF750C)
 These parts require an EPROM/Device programmer, and ideally one from the time period during which these parts were in vogue.
+None of these parts support JTAG.
 >[!IMPORTANT]
 >It should be noted that while something like a 16V8 has been produced by multiple IC manufacturers and that while these might be _functionally_ equivalent and likely have identical (or compatible) fusemaps / JEDEC files, _the programming algorithms for these devices are not the same across device manufacturers_.
 >